Thom Mount

 Mount is a co-founder of the Los Angeles Film School, two-term president of the Producers Guild of America, and has been a consultant for RKO Pictures.
 He has been an active Academy member since 1977.

-Frequently rumored to be the model for Robert Altman's The Player, Mount said "Not me.
-I've never murdered a screenwriter".
+Frequently rumored to be the model for Robert Altman's The Player, Mount said it was "not me.
+I've never murdered a screenwriter."

 Filmography

 He was a producer in all films unless otherwise noted.